fvmassoli/CarND-Vehicle-Detection-and-Tracking-P5/writeup.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+In the final step of the project I tried to average the search for cars by considering 20 images at a time.
+This is a strategy that can be improved even more by choosing the best number of frames to consider or by considering different thresholds vbalue for the heatmaps.